Skip to contentSkip to navigation

 One Drop’s Social Art for Behaviour Change™ (SABC) approach maps out phases through which communities’ cultural and artistic references can come alive.
 It is a collaborative process that brings forward discussion, debate, and open dialogue, and allows community members — the women and men who bring culture to life — to identify with a project and take ownership of it.
 It is what ensures a project’s sustainability, and what makes for such positive transformation.
 This artistic process speaks to people’s emotions, and that is what brings about lasting change in behaviour — including behaviours like handwashing with soap and water.

 Art.
-It is such a small word.
-But it has such enormous reach.
+It's such a small word, but it has such an enormous scope.

 Art, which is part and parcel of a people’s culture, can create a space for exchanges.